jamktiko/tc-productlab-manual/tc-productlab-manual.md

 #### Gate 1

-On Monday 6th of September at 09:00 - 11:45 we will all gather to Digi & Game Center to hear the first product ideas from inside of Ticorporate.
+On Wednesday 18th of January at 09:30 - 12:45 we will all gather to Digi & Game Center to hear the first product ideas from inside of Ticorporate.
 At this point everyone should have some kind of concept and/or idea on what kind of product they would like to work on and in what role they would do the said work.

 Presentations will happen in no particular order and they will be assessed by the labmaster and peers.
 The concepts will be assessed by 5 criteria.
 The labmaster will provide further instructions at the start of the meeting.